New Data of the Cosmeceutical and TriPeptide GHK

-Therefore, in 1994, I started Skin Biology to develop improved second generation, skin regenerative/remodeling, copper peptides with enhanced potency, breakdown resistance, and high adherence to skin.
+Therefore, improved second generation, skin regenerative/remodeling, copper peptides with enhanced potency, breakdown resistance, and high adherence to skin were developed.
 We isolated peptide fragments from soy protein digests that possessed the desired qualities when chelated to copper (II).
 Such peptides have a very low antigenicity and long history of safe use in cosmetic products.
 In veterinary studies, creams made from these new copper complexes produced rapid and scar-free healing in dogs after spaying operations, and in young horses after leg-straightening operations.
 This allowed the dogs to be returned to their owners in four days instead of the usual five, while the foals were returned in five days instead of seven.
 Howard Maibach and colleagues (UCSF) tested these new copper peptides in four small, placebo-controlled human studies.
 They found that creams made from these new copper complexes produced significantly faster skin healing and reduced redness and inflammation after mild skin injuries brought on by tape stripping (33) , acetone burns (removal of skin lipids) (34), 24-hour detergent irritation (35) , and nickel allergy inflammation (36).

 Current Research on Remodeling Copper Peptides

-Scarless Healing – Our current research at Skin Biology is opening an approach to scarless or nearly-scarless healing of surgical incisions.
-GHK-Cu markedly reduces scarring after surgery if injected (an aqueous solution of 1 mg/ml) down the incision line.
+Scarless Healing – GHK-Cu markedly reduces scarring after surgery if injected (an aqueous solution of 1 mg/ml) down the incision line.
 However, the second generation copper peptides appear to be superior for such uses.
 In veterinary studies, the application of 2nd generation copper peptides in creams immediately after surgery produced rapid and scarless healing in dogs after spaying operations and in young horses after leg-straightening operations.
 This allowed the dogs to be returned to their owners in four days instead of the usual five, while the foals were returned in five days instead of seven.
 For such uses, the incisions should be left open to air or only lightly covered with gauze.
 Occlusive dressing and wet bandages nullify the positive effect.

 Post-Procedure Treatments - Both GHK-Cu and the second generation copper peptides function well to improve the recovery of skin after procedures such as deep peels, laser resurfacing, and dermabrasion.
 ProCyte Corporation markets their “Cu-3” line for such uses.
 If the skin is treated with copper peptides within two hours after the procedure, post-treatment redness and inflammation is avoided without the use of corticosteroids.
 Skin rebuilding is hastened while scars and infections are greatly lessened.
-At Skin Biology, we are developing a water based product, called CP Serum, that works especially well for these uses.
-This product is often followed by either emu oil or squalane which act as moisturizers and as penetrating agents that push more copper peptide into the skin.
+Copper peptides followed by either emu oil or squalane which act as moisturizers and as penetrating agents that push more copper peptide into the skin.